ida/servile/README.md

 - Save time by not fiddling with CORS-header, e.g. just for loading an avatar.

 - Save time by not restarting the server to check script-modifications.

-- Save time by not debugging dependencies.

-- Save time by not downloading a huge framework like e.g. "express" is.

 How